hastinbe/i3blocks-battery-plus/README.md

 ## Customization

 Designed to be fully customizable.
-The following can be set in your i3blocks.conf in newer versions if i3blocks, in older versions of i3blocks (<= 1.4-4) you will need to modify the default value of the variable in the script.
+The following can be set in your i3blocks.conf in newer versions if i3blocks, in older versions of i3blocks (<= 1.4-4) you can customize using the program options.
 The following are configurable:

 Variable | Type | Description
 ------------ | ------------- | -------------